freitz85/AppleIISd/README.md

 ## TODOs
 * Much more testing
 * SRAM option (may never work, though)
-* Find a use for the IRQ pin
+* Enable 4 or 6 volumes under GS/OS
 * Use 28 pin socket to support other EPROMS than 2716 and 2732

 ## Known Bugs
-* Does not always boot in slot 7 (may be a faulty connector, though)
-* Does not work, when a Z80 card is present
+* Does not work with some Z80 cards present

 ![Front_Img](Images/Card%20Front.jpg)